 6. You may incur water intrusion

-Many DIYers either don’t caulk their entry door properly or use the wrong kind of caulk.
-The result: a poorly insulated entryway.
+Many DIYers either don’t caulk their entry door properly or use the wrong kind of caulk for this application.
+The result: a poorly insulated, leaky entryway.
 They may also neglect to add window tape across the bottom seal—which leads to draftiness.
-It’s likely they won’t find the right balance of insulation on the top and sides of the door, creating subpar results.
+It’s likely they won’t find the right balance of insulation on the top and sides of the door, creating drafts and leaks.

-8. Your door may not end up perfectly vertical
+8. Your door may not end up perfectly square or plumb

 DIY entry door installation may mean your door isn’t “plumb”—or vertical.
 This problem causes it to stick when you try to open and close it, creates annoying squeaking noises, and can even lead to uneven flooring.
 You’re sure to end up with heating and air conditioning loss, and it will cost you in not only extra energy spending, but also wear out your heating and air conditioning unit quicker.